I plan on the podcast sticking around for a while yet. (Photo by Cublet, Effects by VA)

 Original Album: Talking Heads’ Fear of Music (1979)

-I also wrote about the Heads playing possibly the best set I have ever seen at Heatwave in 1980.
-I have something planned for the 40th Anniversary of the festival later this year.
+I also wrote about the Heads playing possibly the best set I have ever seen at Heatwave in 1980, and reflected back on the whole day/weekend in a 40th Anniversary podcast..

 Four & (Hopefully) More: My Fourth Blogiversary